douglasgreen/software-development/doc/10x_developer_myth.md

-# The Myth of the 10x Developer
+# Myth of the 10x Developer

 The concept of a 10x developer – a programmer who is supposedly ten times more productive than their peers – is a common myth in the software industry.
 This notion stems from a study that showed some individuals taking ten times longer than others to complete a programming task.
 However, it's essential to understand that this belief is a misconception rather than a reality.
 Here's why: